 Lisa Folino's fine art photography is an exploration into the world of dreams and alchemy.
 A majority of her work is created solely using Polaroid materials, which are now no longer being manufactured.
-Her twenty five plus years of working with Polaroid materials involves experimentation by altering and pushing the structure of the negative and positive.
-The one common thread which connects all of her work is her fascination and observation of time.
+Her twenty five plus years of working with Polaroid materials involves experimentation; altering and pushing the structure of the negative and positive.
+The one common thread which connects all of her work is her fascination and observation of time and existence.
 Time is an integral component in the process of creating her art.
+She achieves this through the transformation of one reality into another.
 Whether photographing a person, object or landscape, themes that are present in her work include: dreams, mythology, memories, life, death, and loss.

 She is a prolific and visionary artist with many strong bodies of work.
-For the past ten years, her subject matter has been the figure, and also the still life.
+For many years, her subject matter has been the figure, and also the still life.
 In her work, she photographs the figure much like a still life, inviting the viewer to experience other dream - like worlds.
 Her use of the object in her still lives on the other hand, projects human - like qualities.
 When viewing her images, the experience is a delightful and magical journey to another place in time.

 Lisa was one of sixty artists chosen from around the world to be part of Ocean Geographic's Expedition: Elysium, Artists for the Arctic to document climate change in the Arctic.
 This was a life changing experience and Lisa has since formed a Non-profit, Oceans in Focus.
 Her mission is to use the power of photography, film, and music to affect positive change for our planet.
 Oceans in Focus is implementing ocean education programs for children around the world. https://www.oceansinfocus.org